hombrenieve/fuel_expense_bot/README.md

         //TeleBot configuration as in the call to new TeleBot(...)
     },
     app: {
-        fuelExpenseLimit: 100.00 //The limit to apply
+        fuelExpenseLimit: 100.00, //The limit to apply
-    }
+        pingInterval: 60000 //Interval to ping the db server (milliseconds) }
 };
 module.exports = config;